-15" Ribbed Mounting Plate (1200RP15)
+15" RIBBED MOUNTING PLATE (900RP)

-This plate is 14.75" long, 7.75" at its widest point, 5" at each end and 1" thick.
-The underside of the plate is carved into a ribbed pattern to maximize the strength and minimize the weight - 3 lb.
+The finished plate is 0.75" thick, 15" long and 6.5" at its widest point.
+The width of the plate tapers to 4.75".
 A pair of keyhole slots that measure 3.2" between centers are provided at each end.
-The distance between the pairs is 13.75".
+The distance between these pairs of holes is 13.75".
+Due to the ribbed structure, you may not be able to drill additional holes to suit your mounting rings.
+The plate weighs 2.3 lbs.

-Attach this plate with six 1/4-20 x 3/4" socket head cap screws Note that the plate is asymmetrical.
+Attach this plate with six $1/4-20 \times 1^{\circ}$ flat head socket cap screws.
+Note that the plate is asymmetrical.
 In most cases, orient the plate so that the long end points toward the sky.
 You can also turn the plate in the other direction to balance your scope.